-- September 2020 a grant of £150 per annum is available for eligible mainstream students.
-For those eligible under the SEN policy: £660 charge per student per annum with discount of 50% for students from low-income families. - September 2021 a grant of £150 per annum is available for eligible mainstream students.
-For those eligible under the SEN policy: £660 charge per student per annum with discount of 50% for students from low-income families. - September 2022 a grant of £150 per annum is available for eligible mainstream students.
+- September 2022 a grant of £150 per annum is available for eligible mainstream students.
 For those eligible under the SEN policy: £660 charge per student per annum with discount of 50% for students from low-income families. - September 2023 a grant of £150 per annum is available for eligible mainstream students.
 For those eligible under the SEN policy: £660 charge per student per annum with discount of 50% for students from low-income families. - September 2024 a grant of £150 per annum is available for eligible mainstream students.
+For those eligible under the SEN policy: £660 charge per student per annum with discount of 50% for students from low-income families. - September 2025 a grant of £150 per annum is available for eligible mainstream students.
 For those eligible under the SEN policy: £660 charge per student per annum with discount of 50% for students from low-income families.

-APPENDIX 4: Frequently asked questions (FAQs) for parents regarding the home to school transport policy & eligibility changes https://www.gov.uk/government/publications/home-to-school-travel-and-transport-guidance
+APPENDIX 4: Frequently asked questions (FAQs) for parents regarding the home to school transport policy & eligibility changes